 But that doesn’t mean they’re not constantly evolving.
-At Rhyl, the old funfair may have gone, but in 2013 it’s being replaced with the sophisticated £85m Ocean Plaza.
-Not to be outdone, Prestatyn has a big new shopping park (and let’s not forget the superb four-mile beach and dunes).
+At Rhyl, the old funfair may have gone, but in 2013 it was replaced with the sophisticated £85m Ocean Plaza.
+Not to be outdone, Prestatyn has a big shopping park and superb four-mile beach and dunes.

 A family on Prestatyn seafront, North Wales

-Simon Townsend runs Rhyl Miniature Railway, one of the area’s most beloved attractions, and he says:
+Simon Townsend runs Rhyl Miniature Railway, one of the area’s most beloved attractions.
+He says:

 “There’s so much regeneration going on.
-The one I’m looking forward to most is the new pedestrian and cycle bridge across the harbour, so you’ll be able to walk across to a sandy outcrop called Horton’s Nose, which is very scenic and has got interpretation panels and walking boards, with great views along the promenade.
-When the bridge opens in summer 2013 it’ll really improve the holiday experience.”
+There is the new pedestrian and cycle bridge across the harbour, so you are able to walk across to a sandy outcrop called Horton’s Nose, which is very scenic and has got interpretation panels and walking boards, with great views along the promenade."

 This adds another attraction to a long list which already includes sandy beaches, promenade, golf, cinema and arts centre, theatre, horse riding, kitesurfing, sailing, waterskiing, BMX and cycling tracks , fishing, tennis, bowling, SeaQuarium… and of course the grand-daddy of them all, Rhyl Miniature Railway, which opened way back in 1911.

 “We’ve got a great heritage, so we often get elderly couples who say that they went on our trains in the 1960's,” says Simon.
 “Our visitors are always a family group, children with parents or grandparents, and the heritage is passed on down the generations.”